AnantSom/movie-hub/README.md

 A responsive web application for discovering popular movies, managing a personal watchlist, and viewing detailed movie information, built with React and containerized with Docker.

-*(Suggestion: Replace the link above with a screenshot of your running application!)*

----

 ## ✨ Key Features

 -   **Browse Trending Movies**: Fetches and displays the latest popular movies from The Movie Database (TMDb) API.